Harinie-Sethu/NN-LanguageModels/README.md

 # NN-LanguageModels
-Built Neural Language Model - RNN and LSTM trained on Auguste_Maquet corpus Total number of sentences after cleaning was roughly 38 K.
+Built Neural Language Model - RNN and LSTM trained on Auguste_Maquet corpus.
+Total number of sentences after cleaning was roughly 38 K.

 ## NNLM
-- 1_a.ipynb and 1_a.py contain code for the NNLM model
+- 1_a.ipynb contain code for the NNLM model.
 - The model was > 20 MB so you can view it in this link instead: https://drive.google.com/file/d/1FHNg3aY_cBlWr7qUsa49Zx8nQrCuGVqq/view?usp=sharing

 - 2021114008-LM1-test-perplexity and 2021114008-LM1-train-perplexity contain perplexity scores